Chart Color Schemes

 Earlville displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Earlville's dwelling structure, as per the latest Census, consisted of 60.2% houses and 39.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Qld's 68.4% houses and 31.6% other dwellings.
-Home ownership in Earlville stood at 31.8%, with mortgaged dwellings at 30.6% and rented ones at 37.5%.
-The median monthly mortgage repayment was $1,500, lower than Non-Metro Qld's average of $1,517.
-The median weekly rent figure in Earlville was $290, compared to Non-Metro Qld's $315.
-Nationally, Earlville's mortgage repayments were significantly lower at $1,863 and rents substantially below the national average of $375.
+Earlville's dwelling structure, as assessed in the latest Census, consisted of 60.2% houses and 39.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro Qld had 68.4% houses and 31.6% other dwellings.
+Home ownership in Earlville was higher at 31.8%, with the rest of dwellings either mortgaged (30.6%) or rented (37.5%).
+The median monthly mortgage repayment in Earlville was $1,500, lower than Non-Metro Qld's average of $1,517.
+The median weekly rent figure in Earlville was recorded at $290, compared to Non-Metro Qld's $315.
+Nationally, Earlville's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing